apache/carbondata/docs/ddl-operation-on-carbondata.md

 #### Precautions

-- Apart from DICTIONARY_INCLUDE, DICTIONARY_EXCLUDE, shared_column, and default_value no other property will be read.
+- Apart from DICTIONARY_INCLUDE, DICTIONARY_EXCLUDE and default_value no other property will be read.
 If any other property name is specified, error will not be thrown, it will be ignored.
 - If default value is not specified, then NULL will be considered as the default value for the column.
 - For addition of column, if DICTIONARY_INCLUDE and DICTIONARY_EXCLUDE are not specified, then the decision will be taken based on data type of the column.